Jetsurf/jet-bot/README.md

 An example configuration file is given at discordbot.json.example.
 This file needs to be completed and moved to discordbot.json.

-Soundsdir is a directory to place soundclips to play with the !file command.
+Soundsdir is a directory to place soundclips to play with the /voice playsound command.

 You can also configure some settings at runtime with [admin commands](#admin-commands).

 ## Commands

-NOTE: This bot is now using slash commands, message commands still work, but are deprecated and will go away once discord disables messaging for bots
+NOTE: This bot is now using slash commands, message commands still work (run !help), but are deprecated and will go away once discord disables messaging for bots
 The following sections list the different commands that are available.

 ### Admin commands